dachshund-ncu/rt4svpp/README.md

 # Source code for rt4sv++
 This tool is designed to view data from NCU 32m radio telescope.
-It comes with qt ui.
-Release is deployed with linuxdeployqt (https://github.com/probonopd/linuxdeployqt)
+It comes with qt ui and makes use of qcustomplot library (https://www.qcustomplot.com/) Release is deployed with linuxdeployqt (https://github.com/probonopd/linuxdeployqt)

 -- Some major comments --